techidaily/site-games-able/source/_posts/preventing-cyberbullying-and-risks-for-young-users-on-discord.md

 ## What Is Discord, and Why Do Kids Use It?

- Discord was launched in 2015, and initially served primarily as a[communication platform for gamers](https://www.makeuseof.com/how-to-get-started-discord-beginners-guide/) .
+ Discord was launched in 2015, and initially served primarily as a [communication platform for gamers](https://www.makeuseof.com/how-to-get-started-discord-beginners-guide/) .
 Over the years, it's become a lot more than that, with millions of people around the globe using it every single day.
 Discord is available on pretty much all platforms and operating systems and can also run in web browsers, so children can access it very easily.

  Discord has millions of active communities, or servers, as they are called.
 New ones are being created daily, since everyone can set up their own server free of charge.
 Some are private and invite-only, while others are public and can be accessed by anyone with a link.
 Like everyone else, kids and adolescents can use Discord to socialize, communicate with friends, and engage in various communities centered around their hobbies or interests.